 (e) support for Mac operating systems earlier than OS X;

-(f) problems or issues arising out of any impermissible or unauthorized use or modification of a product; or
+(f) problems or issues arising out of any impermissible or unauthorised use or modification of a product; or

 (g) upgrades of firmware, software, operating systems, or applications.

-14. Use of PTS does not constitute a license to use the software, applications or equipment being supported, or an upgrade thereto.
-You are responsible for obtaining any necessary licenses to use Your software and applications.
+14. Use of PTS does not constitute a licence to use the software, applications or equipment being supported, or an upgrade thereto.
+You are responsible for obtaining any necessary licences to use Your software and applications.

 16. You understand and agree that technical problems may be the result of software or hardware errors not yet resolved by the product manufacturer, and that We may not have the ability to obtain the information necessary to resolve a specific technical problem.

 17. If You are a subscriber to Our High Speed Internet and purchase the 30 Minute Premium Technical Support Service (30 Minute PTS), the Service is non-refundable.
 30 Minute PTS has a maximum duration of 30 minutes and must be used within twenty-four (24) hours from the time of purchase.